hawkinsw/quic-wg-wiki/QPACK-Offline-Interop.md

 ## The QIF Format

 QIF stands for _QPACK Interop Format_.
 It is meant to be easy to parse, write, and compare.
 The QIF format is plain text.
-Each header field in on a separate line,# with name and value separated by the TAB character.
+Each header field in on a separate line, with name and value separated by the TAB character.
 An empty line signifies the end of a header set.
-Lines beginning with '#' are ignored.
+Lines beginning with `#` are ignored.
 Example:

 ```
 # I am a QIF file